 Regional cooperation plays a vital role in ensuring the environmentally friendly use of shared natural resources and ecosystems across Central Asian countries.
-We work to improve regional cooperation in this context, promoting effective implementation of integrative land use approaches in transboundary protected areas and watersheds.
+Therefore, we strive to improve collaboration of countries in this context, promoting effective implementation of integrative land use approaches in transboundary protected areas and watersheds.